Weather Watcher (Junior Badge)

 - Know the rules of safe conduct during a thunderstorm out of doors and indoors.

 - Learn about and make the five weather flags on paper.
-Display a weather flag each day at camp or at troop meeting.
+Display one of your weather flag at camp or at your next troop meeting.

 - Participate in a weather scavenger hunt with your friends and/or take a wind walk.
 Examples: create index cards on pieces of paper of different weather conditions.
 On a separate card place the definition of that weather condition.
 Turn over a card and try to match it to the definition.
 See who can collect the most cards.